-Indeterminate and life sentences are those that do not have a fixed prison term attached.
-They are given if the judge believes that the offender poses a threat to the public and usually contain a minimum time, known as a tariff, which the prisoner must serve before being considered for release.
-Release date will be decided by the Parole Board in consultation with the prison.
+Indeterminate, extended and life sentences do not have a fixed prison term attached.
+They are given for the most serious crimes if the Judge believes that the offender poses a threat to the public and usually contain a minimum term, known as a tariff, which the prisoner must serve before being considered for release.
+The actual date of release is decided by the Parole Board in consultation with the prison.

 What is a tariff?

-Most prisoners will receive a set ‘tariff’ which is the time they must serve in prison before they will be considered for release.
+Most prisoners when sentenced to life will receive a set ‘tariff’ which is the time they must serve in prison before they will be considered for release.
+The tariff is set by the judge following the procedures of the Sentencing Council

 Where will the prisoner be detained?

-Prisoners given life sentences normally start their sentence at a main lifer centre.
-It is normal for a prisoner to spend around three to four years at a main lifer centre.
-What happens next depends on progress within the system.
-The progress aim for lifers would normally be that they would start their sentence at a category B establishment then they would move to a category B training prison, before moving to a category C prison.
-It is expected that a move to a category C prison would normally only be undertaken when the majority of work into addressing offending behaviour is complete.
-Once in a category C prison work is usually undertaken to prepare a prisoner for release, so this is generally not considered until very late in the sentence.
-It is possible for a lifer to eventually move to a category D (or open prison), but this would only usually be considered after their first parole review.
+Prisoners given life sentences will start their prison sentence, like other prisoners, in a local prison.
+They will then usually be transferred to a category B prison which has facilities for lifers.
+A prisoner will usually spend around three to four years here before moving to a category B training prison and then on to a category C prison.
+Once work to tackle the offending behaviour and training has been undertaken preparations are made for release.
+It is possible for a lifer to eventually move to a category D or open prison, but this would only usually be considered after their first parole review.
 Time in an open prison will give a prisoner who has spent a long time in custody a chance to readjust and prepare for life back in the community.
+Lifers are likely to move around the country during the course of their sentences which can make it hard for families to visit.

 What happens during the sentence?

-All lifers will have a life sentence plan which is reviewed every year by staff at the prison.
-The aim of the plan is to look at issues such as offending behaviour and behaviour in prison and to plan for the following twelve months.
-A plan might include, for example, a recommendation that an individual undertake an anger management course or a substance abuse course.
-Each lifer should be able to see the plan and have an opportunity to discuss it with staff.
+All lifers have a sentence plan which is reviewed every year by staff at the prison.
+The plan will address issues such as their offending behaviour and assess their behaviour in prison.
+A plan might recommend that an individual undertake an anger management course or a substance abuse course.
+Each lifer should be able to see the plan and have an opportunity to discuss their progress with staff.
 There should also be a space on the plan for the lifer to make his own comments on the suggestions made.

-About three years before a lifer’s tariff expires, the first parole review will begin.
-At this stage the Parole Board does not have the power to recommend release but they can recommend that a prisoner is suitable for a move to open conditions.
+Three years before the end of the tariff the case will be referred automatically to the Parole Board for consideration.
+At this stage the Parole Board does not have the power to recommend release but they can recommend that a prisoner is suitable to move to open conditions.

-When the review starts the prison will be asked to compile a parole dossier on the lifer.
-The dossier will contain reports similar to the ones prepared for progress reviews, details of the offence, details of the lifer’s personal history (including previous convictions), and the lifer’s progress within the prison.
-Again, the prisoner will be allowed to see these reports and will have one month from seeing the dossier in which to make his own representations.
-The review should take between six and nine months to complete.
+When the review starts the prison will be asked to compile a parole dossier on the lifer containing reports similar to the ones prepared for progress reviews, details of the offence, details of the lifer’s personal history (including previous convictions), and the lifer’s progress within the prison.
+The prisoner will be allowed to see these reports and make representations to the Board.

 What happens upon release?